ReadyMouse/sub-manager/README.md

 Cursor + Claude AI was used to support development.

 ## Future Considerations:
+- Escrow for security deposits, and first/last month
+- Lease documents stored on IFPS or Autonomys
 - Multi-chain support for broader accessibility (renter holds ZEC -> DEX: NEAR Intents -> PYUSD -> Landlord)
 - zkProof or encryption for privacy and security
+- StablePay (peer-to-peer)
+- StableDonate (Charity focused, recurring donations)

+- Listing Resource:
+- - Renters willing to pay rent "I would pay X a month for a 3bed, 2 bath in (zipcode)"
+- - Land owners will to rent "I will accept crypto for this rental"
+- - For Sale Properties: renter can say "I'd pay X a month for 3 years, if someone bought this and rented it to me."

 ⚠️ PROTOTYPE DEMONSTRATION
 This is a proof-of-concept for educational purposes only.